daranzolin/daranzolin.github.io/_posts/2020-09-03-looping-branching-pipes.markdown

 9  2008 NA         1
 ```

-Not *that's* DRY!
+Now *that's* DRY!
 Note how `count_split` and `eval_split` recycle the original data frame. hacksaw provides this 'looping' `*_split` construct with most dplyr verbs, and for me, this saves some time, keystrokes, and mild annoyance.

 ## 'Branching' with nakedpipe

 Again, I sometimes wish to 'branch' off from my main pipeline rather than assign an intermediate object.
-The reason is threefold: (1), because naming things is hard; (2) I prefer fewer objects in my environment; and (3) I want to be DRY.
+The reason is threefold: (1) Because naming things is hard; (2) I prefer fewer objects in my environment; and (3) I want to be DRY.

 Consider the following example from [the excellent infer package:](https://github.com/tidymodels/infer)